Policy: 201.H Lodging

 - Employees shall observe posted hotel checkout hours in order to avoid a charge for the day of departure.
 An employee who is required to remain in one location for an extended period of time is expected to find lodging at reasonable weekly and/or monthly rates.

-State employees are exempt from paying sales tax in Wisconsin on lodging and should avoid such by furnishing retailers with written documentation stating they are traveling on government business.
-In the event the employee must pay taxes, the taxes will also be reimbursed.
+- State employees are exempt from paying sales tax in Wisconsin on lodging and should avoid such by furnishing retailers with written documentation stating they are traveling on government business.
+In the event the employee must pay taxes, the taxes will be reimbursed.
+Please see Policy 201.K - Tax Exemption.

-TAX - Please use the Travel Authorization and Tax Exemption Letter to avoid paying tax on Wisconsin lodging.
-The UW does not pay for advance deposits for lodging for UW employees unless proper justification warrants it.
+- The UW does not pay for advance deposits for lodging for UW employees unless proper justification warrants it.
 Payment of lodging by the UW on behalf of the employee may only be allowed in situations where it is required by the vendor or when there is potential for significant tax savings because of a long length stay or a large number of travelers, and with appropriate approvals.

 Divisional Business Office may e-mail email@example.com with questions.